Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions: Time-Domain Theory

-We now verify this analytic model against a full split-step Fourier model, assuming a temporal walk-off of $\Delta k'=$5 fs/mm, and group velocity dispersion for the fundamental and second harmonic of $k_\omega''=$-15 fs$^2$/mm and $k_{2\omega}''=$100 fs$^2$/mm, respectively.
-These values were chosen to correspond to the temporal walk-off and group-velocity dispersion of the TE$_{00}$ waveguide modes of the waveguides studied in Sec.
-III.
-The time-domain instantaneous power, $|A_\omega|^2$ and $|A_{2\omega}|^2$, is shown in Fig. \ref{fig:jecomparison}.
-While the simulated pulse envelopes exhibit some distortion due to second and third-order dispersion, the key aspects of our Jacobi-elliptic approach such as the rapid amplitude modulations of the resulting pulses are largely preserved.
-Given this strong agreement, we now consider the spectral broadening of the harmonics.
+We now verify this model against a split-step Fourier simulation assuming realistic parameters for dispersion-engineered waveguides, namely, a temporal walk-off of $\Delta k'=$5 fs/mm, group velocity dispersion for the fundamental and second harmonic of $k_\omega''=$9.5 fs$^2$/mm and $k_{2\omega}''=$70 fs$^2$/mm, respectively, and third-order dispersion given by $k_\omega'''=$-1100 fs$^3$/mm and $k_{2\omega}'''=$1200 fs$^3$/mm.
+These parameters were chosen to correspond to the dispersion relations of the TE$_{00}$ waveguide modes of the waveguides studied in Sec.~\ref{sec:expt}.
+The time-domain instantaneous power associated with each envelope, $|A_\omega|^2$ and $|A_{2\omega}|^2$, is shown in Fig. \ref{fig:jetheory}(f-g), respectively.
+The phase associated with each envelope is shown in Fig. \ref{fig:jetheory}(h-i).
+We note here that while the fundamental phase envelope is unwrapped to better visualize the phase accumulated during propagation, a similar procedure cannot be applied to the second harmonic due to the phase discontinuities accumulated around $L_\mathrm{conv}(t)$.
+To facilitate comparisons between theory and simulation we have left the second-harmonic phase wrapped.
+While the simulated pulse envelopes exhibit some distortion due to second- and third-order dispersion, the key aspects of our Jacobi elliptic approach such as the rapid amplitude variations of the resulting pulses are largely preserved.
+Given this strong agreement, we now develop a heuristic for the spectral broadening of each harmonic.